top of page

 Why Use Older Tests at All?

 Even though those older tests include a Logic Games section, which is no longer on the test, the Logical Reasoning and Reading Comprehension sections in those tests are still completely relevant and can be aligned with the current exam.
+Here’s why using the older tests still matters:

 How to Adapt Old PrepTests for the New LSAT Format

 You don’t need to toss the old exams.
-With a little modification, they can mirror the LSAT new format quite well.
+With slight adjustments, they can be made to fit the new LSAT format quite effectively.
+Here’s how to use the old LSAT format for 2025 and beyond:

-Inside the spreadsheet, you’ll find:
+Inside the spreadsheet, you’ll discover:

 Related Topics You’ll Want to Explore